skycode20/readme-generator/README.md

   To install the README Generator please follow these steps:

-  1. Download all of the project's source files.
+  1. Download all of the project's source files (clone the GitHub repository).
   2. Ensure your terminal is inside of the current folder that contains the source files.
   3. Install the following **NPMs** (Node Package Managers) in the system terminal:
         * Node.js